geosolutions-it/MapStore2/docs/user-guide/connecting-widgets.md

 ### Maps with other Maps

-As soon as more than one Map widget is added to the dashboard, in the *Configure map options* panel (accessible adding a new Map widget or editing an existing one) the connect/disconnect button appears:
+As soon as more than one Map widget is added to the dashboard, the connect/disconnect button appears inside the *Configure map options* panel (accessible by adding a new Map widget or editing an existing one).

 <img src="../img/connecting-widgets/connection-options.jpg" class="ms-docimage" style="max-width:400px;"/>